Not all workplace conflict is a problem, but not having a workplace conflict resolution strategies can be.

 - No yelling, threatening or cursing

-- No passive aggressive comments
+- No passive-aggressive comments

 - Try to understand other points of view

-Don’t let one person monopolize the conversation and don’t begin sharing your own viewpoint until both parties have had an opportunity to express their thoughts, concerns and feelings.
+Don’t let one person monopolize the conversation and don’t begin sharing your own viewpoint until both parties have had an opportunity to express their thoughts, concerns, and feelings.

-There is bound to be a lot of emotion in these conversations, meaning they can easily stray off course, hindering any progress.
+There is bound to be a lot of emotion in these conversations, meaning they can easily stray off course, hindering progress.
 The intensity between the conflicted parties can quickly push the dialogue into a toxic place.

 Keep the conversation focused on the problem, not the person.
 Conflicting parties may feel compelled to attack each other, but try to refocus back onto the conversation’s primary goal.

-Use “I” statements
+Use “I” Statements

-Form the conversation around “I” statements.
+Ask the parties to form the conversation around “I” statements.
 The keystone of conflict resolution, “I” statements help the speaker frame thoughts around themselves instead of placing blame on the other party.
-Instead of saying “You’re always late!” say something more like “It was embarrassing that I had to lead the meeting myself.”.
+Instead of saying “You’re always late!”, say something more like “I felt embarrassed when I had to lead the meeting myself.”